 DC’s Stargirl is also an important story about following your dreams and making sacrifices.
 The show starts with the original Justice society getting wiped out, which would usually discourage a group of inexperienced teenagers.
 However, the new Justice Society remains confident in the face of danger, especially when other people’s lives are at stake.
 When Stargirl and her friends get rid of a threat, another one emerges, which keeps them on their toes.

 In this show, there are many different types of heroes and villains.
 The members of the Justice Society come from different ethnicities and backgrounds.
 Most importantly, they have different motivations when it comes to saving the world.
+A detailed essay on the genesis of the relationship between good and evil in the characters of the series can be read on the website.
 The villains are mostly elder statesmen in the first season, who make up the Injustice Society.
 In the second season, the villains tend to be young high schoolers who are troubled by different things.
 There are also villains that are completely supernatural, such as Eclipso.

 The Justice Society is not perfect by any means.
 In trying to live up to the original team that was wiped out, the members’ naiveness lands them into some trouble.
 Also, at the beginning of the second season, it becomes clear that some team members are having a difficult time handling their situations.
 Pat Dougan becomes a strong mentor for the group and helps everyone learn from their mistakes, improve their ways and move on.